Cynthia Keppel

-Cynthia E. Keppel is the Hall A and C Leader at the Thomas Jefferson National Accelerator Facility and a Fellow of the American Physical Society.
+Cynthia E. Keppel was the Associate Director for Physics at the Thomas Jefferson National Accelerator Facility and a Fellow of the American Physical Society.
 Her research focuses on the quark-gluon structure of the nucleon, while also considering applications of nuclear physics in medicine.
 She was a founding member of the Hampton University Proton Therapy Institute.

 Early life and education

 Keppel earned her Bachelor of Arts degree at St. John's College in 1984.
 She spent a year teaching science at the Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia.
 Keppel worked at the United States Naval Research Laboratory where she created an early computer generated film.
 She considered becoming a professional race car driver, and participated in Sports Car Club of America activities.
 She completed her graduate training at the American University in 1995.
 Her advisor was Ray Arnold at the Stanford Linear Accelerator Center.
 She then joined the Continuous Electron Beam Accelerator Facility (CEBAF) to work in a joint position as a staff scientist and faculty member at Hampton University.